More track limits controversy in Mexico? The issue F1 can't resolve

 It’s far from the first time that Verstappen has adopted the technique.
 In his heated title battle with Lewis Hamilton in 2021, he employed a virtually identical defence in the Brazil, running off track, and sending the Mercedes even wider, as it attempted to take the race lead on the outside.
 The stewards took no action but Hamilton — who had stormed through the field after starting 10th — did get past 11 laps later.

-There had been a similar incident earlier in the season at Turn 1 in Saudi Arabia, but Verstappen was penalised on this occasion after failing to give the place back promptly — one of the examples of apparent inconsistency in how the rules are applied.
+There was a similar incident at Turn 1 in Saudi Arabia, but Verstappen was penalised on this occasion after failing to give the place back promptly — one of the examples of apparent inconsistency in how the rules are applied.

 Fast-forward three seasons and Norris is echoing the same complaints after COTA. “[Verstappen] also went off the track,” he told Sky Sports F1.
 “So, if he goes off the track, clearly he’s gone in way too hard and also gained an advantage by doing what he did.
 He defends off the track.
 He overtakes off the track.”